ibmjstart/bluemix-wordpress/README.md

 ---
 # FAQ
 ## What plugins are installed by default?
 *   Disable Updates Manager: As Bluemix does not use a persistent file system, using the automatic update buttons in the WordPress UI would cause updates and plugins that you install to disappear after your app restarts.
 The Disable Updates Manager hides the update notifications for WordPress Core, plugins, and themes by default.
-You are welcome to change this setting, but keep in mind that all updates to your WordPress installation are handled by downloading your code and pushing again with the cf command.
+You are welcome to change this setting, but keep in mind that all updates to your WordPress installation are handled by the composer package manager during the restaging your application.
 *   Object Storage: Handles all media uploads for your WordPress site.
 *   SendGrid: SendGrid provides email integration with your website.
-Activate the SendGrid Bluemix plugin to automatically use Bluemix credentials to use SendGrid, or provide your own.
 *   WP Super Cache: A popular WordPress optimization plugin that uses caching to speed up your blog.

-## What is IBM Object Storage and what is it being used for?
+## What is IBM Object Storage?
 IBM Object Storage is a service that exposes OpenStack Swift APIs for storing "objects" like files.

 IBM Object Storage is useful because WordPress traditionally relies on the local file